Insights

 A green printed circuit board can be seen after the ultrasonic cleaning process, during which all flux residues were completely removed. | © Zestron

-• Efficiency: Ultrasonic cleaning can reach hard-to-access areas, such as under components with low standoff heights.
+• Efficiency: Ultrasonic cleaning can reach hard to access areas in PCB assemblies, such as under components with low standoff heights.

-• Time and Cost Savings: Since ultrasonic cleaning enables efficient and thorough cleaning, it can reduce time and labor costs.
+• Time and Cost Savings: Because ultrasonic cleaning can be both efficient and thorough, it can reduce process time and labor effort in PCB assembly cleaning.

 Ultrasonic cleaning generally is an efficient method in assembly cleaning.
 However, certain framework conditions must be considered, such as:

-What type of contamination is present, what materials are used, what does this mean for material compatibility?
+What type of contamination is present, which materials and component types are used, and what does this mean for material compatibility and cleaning chemistry?

 • Selection of a suitable system based on requirements